Key Attributes

 This makes key attributes useful to enforce the principle of key separation.

-You can set the following two types of attributes on a key.
+You can set the two types of attributes on a key: access and capability attributes.

 Capability